 It came close to the time we felt we wanted to leave the island, and so I went to find a Stone Town travel agent (down the alleyways) to inquire about flights to two different destinations.

 The travel agent (with all best intentions) unknowingly gave me the wrong information.
 Firstly about our visa – stating my Tanzanian Visa was, in fact, an East African Visa valid for 3 countries, when it is not; it’s a single country visa.
 And secondly, she omitted to tell me that the place we were seeking a flight to was in fact NOT a direct flight, but via another city with a long, long layover.

-The reason I chose a travel agent to ask is because local flight companies do not show up on major search engines (as the flights are not worth enough for them to list).
+The reason I chose a travel agent to ask is that local flight companies do not show up on major search engines (as the flights are not worth enough for them to list).